FitGenie-App/fitgenie-app.github.io/chat.md

 Mobile Optimization:
 - Breakpoint-based stacking and layout switching.
 ```
-**Influence to Project:** Brought insight on how to structure the Introduction section with an appealing visual.
+**Influence to Project:** Brought insight on how to structure the "Introduction" section with an appealing visual.

 <br/>